 Most of the men looked down at the ground, muttering their agreement.
 Darcy and Fitzwilliam glanced around at the men, witnessing the submission they were demonstrating for the captain and his men.

 As the men were instructed to move towards the wagons, Fitzwilliam took a step towards the captain.
-“You said that my cousin could see the physician today.”
+“You said that my cousin could see the apothecary today.”

 A moment later, Fitzwilliam realized he was on the ground, an ache in his belly.
 Rees had struck him hard with his club.
 “Prisoners speak only when they are given permission.
 And prisoners are not allowed to approach the captain.”

-Captain Ortega gave a menacing look towards Fitzwilliam.
-“It is too late now to ask for the physician.
+Captain Pryce gave a menacing look towards Fitzwilliam.
+“It is too late now to ask for the apothecary.
 You should have asked to see him sooner.
 Now, you will have to wait until tomorrow.
 Off with you now, you have work waiting for you.”